w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 If the non-web software is an application, passwords used to unlock the underlying [platform software](#platform-software) are out of scope for this requirement as these are not up to a software application’s author.</div>
 <div class="note">

-There are cases where non-web software has an authentication process and no alternative or assistance mechanism is feasible, for example when entering a password on when starting, powering on / turning on an ICT (device or otherwise).
+There are cases where non-web software has an authentication process and no alternative or assistance mechanism is feasible, for example when entering a password when starting, powering on / turning on an ICT (device or otherwise).
 In such situations, it may not be possible for the non-web software to meet this success criterion.</div>
 <div class="note">

 See also the [Comments on Closed Functionality](#comments-on-closed-functionality).</div>